franzzintgraf/yocto-kata/documentation/kata/kata_part_1.md

 | **BitBake** | The engine that parses recipes and runs tasks |
 | **Poky** | The Yocto reference distribution that includes BitBake and core layers |

+For more terminology, see the [Yocto Project Terms](https://docs.yoctoproject.org/ref-manual/terms.html).

 ---

 ## 🧰 Part 1 Goal: Set Up the Host Environment